Kasper886/WaveProject/EKS-Cluster/README.md

 ```
 aws eks update-kubeconfig --name <clusterName> --region <AWS region>
 ```
-Where clusterName - name of your cluster (wave-eks), AWS region - region of AWS (us-east-1)
+Where clusterName is name of your cluster (wave-eks), AWS region - region of AWS (us-east-1)

 Then make scaling:
 ```